 Robert Gendler and me

-My interest in Astronomy goes back to when I was 9 years old when I got a telescope for Christmas.
-Then in 1968 I got a TASCO 9TE-5 60mm refractor and was mesmerized when I saw Saturn's rings.
-My first hand at astro photography came two years later when I got the idea to hold my fathers Brownie camera behind the filtered eyepiece while attempting to film a solar eclipse in 1970.
+My interest in Astronomy goes back to when I was 11 years old when I got a TASCO 9TE-5 60mm refractor and was mesmerized when I saw Saturn's rings.
+My first hand at astrophotography came two years later when I got the idea to hold my fathers Brownie camera behind the filtered eyepiece while attempting to film a solar eclipse in 1970.
 I don't remember what happened to those photos from that time.
-It was the 'Mars Madness' in 2003 that sparked my renewed interest in astronomy especially astro photography and have been involved ever since.
+It was the 'Mars Madness' in 2003 that sparked my renewed interest in astronomy, especially astrophotography, and have been involved ever since.

 I'm a member of the Custer Observatory Institute and the Amateur Observers' Society of New York.
 I live on eastern Long Island, N.Y. at W 72.8° 38' and N 40.8° 51' and the skies are dark which makes astronomy that much more enjoyable without having to deal too much with light pollution.
-I'm a Unix computer systems administrator for a pharmaceutical company during the day.
-At night you'll find me working on another imaging project.
+I'm a Linux computer systems administrator during the day and at night you'll find me working on another imaging project.